Meaning of Last Letter of UK National Insurance Number

 An NI (National Insurance) number consists of three parts.
 The first two letters are known as the prefix letters.
 These are followed by six numerals.
 Finally, there is a single suffix letter at the end of the string.

 The NI prefix letters that are currently used are not randomly generated.
-There is no publicly available information on how these new number combinations are generated.
-The UK government has decided to use the provisions of the Freedom of information Act 2000 to withhold the precise reasons for their choice.
+There is no publicly available information on how these new number combinations are created.
+The UK government uses the Freedom of information Act 2000 to withhold details of how exactly the numbers are chosen.

 Middle Random Number Sequence

 The six numbers contained within each unique National Insurance number are a random sequence of numerals.
-These numbers are used by government departments like HMRC (Her Majesty’s Revenue and Customs) and the DWP (Department of Work and Pensions) as a unique identifier for each person.
+These middle numbers are used by government departments like HMRC (Her Majesty’s Revenue and Customs) and the DWP (Department of Work and Pensions) as a unique identifier for each person.
+These, used in tandem with the prefix and suffix letters, give an individual identity number to every working person in the UK.

 There were millions of these cards and they needed to be checked annually by the government.
 In order for the checking to be spread evenly over each twelve month period, every NI card was linked to a particular month.
 This was signified by the suffix letter at the end of the National Insurance number.
 This ensured that during each three-month period, only one quarter of the nation’s National Insurance cards were being processed by the relevant government department.